mojaloop/mojaloop-business-docs/vuepress/docs/guides/settlement_business_process.md

 </tr>
 <tr class="even">
 <td><p>6</p></td>
-<td><p>The Hub Operator notifies settlement bank contact points that settlement can be enacted, sharing the Settlement Bank Report.</p></td>
+<td><p>The Hub Operator notifies settlement bank contact points that settlement can be enacted, sharing the Settlement Bank Report.</p><p>The report acts as payment instructions to the bank, and provides the bilateral settlement position of each DFSP against every other DFSP that transacted in the settlement window(s) being settled.
+It also provides the sum total of the transfer amounts sent and received by each DFSP.</p></td>
 </tr>
 <tr class="odd">
 <td><p>7</p></td>